channingxiao/lsbpt/README.md

 Contact information
 --------------------
-If you have any questions or suggestions about the software, please contact me.
+If you have any questions or suggestions about the software, please contact us.

+Yuliya Tarabalka yuliya.tarabalka@inria.fr

-Email : chunlinxiao18@gmail.com
+Chunlin Xiao  chunlinxiao18@gmail.com